|

 are an important component in the reef building process.

-fishes are protogynous hermaphrodites.
+Parrot fishes are protogynous hermaphrodites.
 After the juvenile phase

 they develop into females, later into males with a completely different